 A mass of companies offer to recycle your mobile for money.
 This is a really quick 'n' easy way to make extra cash if you've old handsets lying around.

 Once you agree to sell, you're even sent a freepost bag for it.
-To quickly find the best payer for your phone's make and model, use MSE's MobileValuer tool.
-Plus it also works for other gadgets, including games consoles, iPods and more.
+For how to quickly find the best payer for your make and model, see our Sell old mobiles guide.

 Free festivals, museums & art galleries

 You'll also find info on how to get into the big paid festivals for free, including the latest volunteer schemes.
+For example, MSE Sarah has been to Glastonbury Festival for free by volunteering with Shelter.

-Alternatively, the Free Museums and Art Galleries guide lists over 150 venues across the UK on everything from forensic science to footie.
+Alternatively, the Free Museums and Art Galleries guide lists venues across the UK on everything from forensic science to footie.
 Use 'em for research, entertainment, or even an unusual date on a budget (don't forget your restaurant vouchers!)

 Find 'em near you: To find your nearest at a glance, click on your area on the in-guide maps for full listings of venues in your area, plus opening times and what to expect on the day.